oil paintings

 Over the past several years I have painted compositions that are a mixture of seasonal colors, shapes and textures of neighboring woodlands.
 They are usually a comment on nature’s pushing and pulling and the disarray that is brought about by the ravages of time.
 These broken, trampled, frozen and distorted images are the elements that became the foundation for many of my paintings.

 I have been working on a number of paintings from images of waterfalls in the Lower Hudson Valley and surrounding areas.
 Some are narratives, either obvious or obscure while others are abstractions of what this area has to visually offer.
-Most recently I have been incorporating a more minimalist approach into many snowscape themes.
+Most recently I have been incorporating a more minimalist approach into many snowscape themes, while exploring darker images of fantasy waterfalls.

 One of my favorite artists is the American Modernist, John Marin.